hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/README.md

 This sample is a guideline on how to start Hazelcast cluster on the Kubernetes environment.

+Other samples are in available in the [samples](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/kubernetes/samples) directory.

 Note: For the Helm Chart installation, please refer to [Hazelcast Helm Chart](https://github.com/helm/charts/tree/master/stable/hazelcast).

 ## Prerequisites